Pinocchio Unstrung

-Pinocchio: Unstrung is an upcoming British independent slasher film directed by Rhys Frake-Waterfield.
-It is the fifth instalment in The Twisted Childhood Universe (TCU) and serves as a horror retelling of Carlo Collodi's The Adventures of Pinocchio.
+Pinocchio Unstrung is a 2026 British independent slasher film written and directed by Rhys Frake-Waterfield.
+It is the fifth installment in the Twisted Childhood Universe (TCU) and serves as a horror retelling of Carlo Collodi's 1883 novel The Adventures of Pinocchio.
+The film stars Richard Brake, Robert Englund, Cameron Bell, and Jessica Balmer, with Jude-Evan Lloyd as the voice of the title character.
+It follows Geppetto's grandson James, who develops a friendship with Pinocchio until his naïve nature results in the puppet going on a crusade to eliminate all things bad.